Chethan-Mns/Hostel-Management-System/README.md

 Explore the hostels, view their details, and find contact information for wardens.

-## Contributing
+## Contribution

-If you would like to contribute to this project by adding new features, improving the user interface, or fixing issues, please feel free to submit pull requests.
-Contributions are welcome and greatly appreciated.
+If you would like to contribute to this project by improving the model, adding new features, or fixing issues, please feel free to submit pull requests.
+Contributions are welcome and encouraged.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code for your own purposes.

+Customize the README further to include any additional information or details specific to your project.